 Number of pages - How long does your paper need to be?
 If you aren't required to cite a certain number of sources, aim for around one source per page.
 If your paper needs to be 5-7 pages, plan on citing 5-7 sources.

 Required citation format - For your course, what format should your papers follow?
 Sources you select from most FC Library databases will provide the source citations, but they are not consistently accurate.
 Copy the citation in the required format, then make necessary corrections using the MLA Works Cited or APA References Guide (see Citing Sources).

 One: Keep a working bibliography of the sources you may use for the paper.
 When you are ready to write your paper, your working bibliography will make the process of citing your sources and putting together your Works Cited or References page much easier.
 There are a couple ways you can organize your working bibliography:

 Two: When you discover a potentially useful source for your paper, make sure you have a way to get back to the source, e.g., add the citation to NoodleTools or save the link back to the article.
 If you locate an article using OneSearch, export the citation to NoodleTools or copy the permalink in the tools column instead of the URL in the browser, which will stop working after it times out.

 Plan to conduct research in an iterative rather than a linear fashion.
-Arrows that move in both directions mean you will go back and forth between stages until you have gathered enough relevant and useful information to move on.
+In other words, expect to move from asking questions, to gathering information, to asking more complex questions, to seeking out new information, to reviewing the literature, back to questioning again.
 Though it may be tempting, do not start by writing your paper (adding to the conversation) and then gathering sources to support your claims.
 Hold back from drawing conclusions until you have considered multiple perspectives, including those that challenge your own.